★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Tencent's business is anchored by the Weixin/WeChat ecosystem, which supports Value-Added Services (games and digital content), Marketing Services (advertising inventory across Tencent properties), and FinTech and Business Services (payments, cloud and enterprise tools).
-The core moat is strongest where direct network effects and ecosystem complements reinforce daily usage and transactions.
-Advertising benefits from proprietary inventory and data/AI-driven targeting, while payments benefit from a two-sided network between consumers and merchants.
-Cloud/enterprise services have meaningful scale but face tough competition and geopolitical supply constraints.
+Tencent's business is anchored by the Weixin/WeChat ecosystem, which reached 1.432 billion combined MAU in Q1 2026 and supports Value-Added Services (games and digital content), Marketing Services (advertising inventory across Tencent properties), and FinTech and Business Services (payments, cloud and enterprise tools).
+The core moat is strongest where direct network effects and ecosystem complements reinforce daily usage, commerce, and transactions.
+Advertising benefits from proprietary inventory and AI-driven targeting, while payments benefit from a two-sided network between consumers and merchants.
+Cloud/enterprise services have meaningful scale and AI-agent momentum but face intense competition, price pressure, and geopolitical supply constraints.

 Primary segment